-MCSO continues to audit Supervisor Notes for the reviews of EIS profiles.
-Although MCSO is not yet in Phase 2 compliance with this paragraph, there has been significant improvement.
-In the Monitor's most recent quarterly report, the compliance rate for this paragraph was 91.79%, up from 75.68% the previous quarter.
+To support compliance efforts, MCSO continues to audit Supervisor Notes for the reviews of EIS profiles.
+In the Monitor's most recent quarterly report, the compliance rate for this Paragraph was 94.93%.
+The Monitor also recognized that MCSO's publication of EIS alert inspections are adequate.